konveyor/tackle-test-generator-cli/doc/installation.md

 You can then continue to develop it and make changes and simply run the command without having to package and re-install it.

-## Building the Docker image locally and running the CLI via docker or docker-compose
+## Building the Docker image and running the CLI via docker or docker-compose

 For each released version of TackleTest, the docker image (tagged with the version number) is published on the GitHub Container Registry.
 These images can be pulled and used without requiring any set up.
 For the available images and instructions on using them, please visit the [TackleTest container images](https://github.com/konveyor/tackle-test-generator-cli/pkgs/container/tackle-test-generator-cli) page.
 To the build the TackleTest container locally using the latest (or a particular) code version, please go through the following instructions.